Does CPAP Therapy Stop Snoring?

 - Mask fit: Your mask should seal comfortably and have a snug fit to avoid air gaps in certain areas around the mouth and nose.
 Ensure your CPAP mask strap is adequately secured to prevent any unnecessary side effects.
 Some masks are specifically designed to fit smaller face frames, like the ResMed AirTouch F20 For Her.

-- Sleep position: Sleeping on your back may affect the performance of the CPAP machine.
+- Sleeping position: Sleeping on your back may affect the performance of the CPAP machine.
 Sleeping on your side may be a simple solution.

 Lifestyle habits can also aggravate snoring.
 Even when CPAP therapy is prescribed, changes to your way of life are often still recommended.